Celiac Disease in Children

 1. Educate yourself, your child, and the entire family about what it means to have celiac disease, and about the importance of a gluten-free diet as the treatment.

 2. Be sure everyone in the household is knowledgeable about sources of gluten: wheat, barley, rye, contaminated oats*, and the by-products and hybrids of these grains.
 Remember that gluten may be found in unexpected foods such as licorice, energy bars and processed meats.

-- If some members of your household are continuing to eat gluten-containing foods, remember that cross-contact (often referred to as cross-contamination) is a common way that gluten finds its way into food.
+3. If some members of your household are continuing to eat gluten-containing foods, remember that cross-contact (often referred to as cross-contamination) is a common way that gluten finds its way into food.
 Even the smallest amount of gluten can cause damage to the small intestine without causing visible symptoms, so it is imperative to prevent cross-contamination.

 - Designate a separate area for gluten-free ingredients on an upper-shelf in the pantry and refrigerator.